AndersonYong/URetinex-Net/README.md

 **Test**

-If you only want to process a single image, run like this (you can specify your image path)
+If you only want to process a single image, just run like this (you can specify your image path)
 ```
 python test.py --img_path "./demo/input/img.png"
 ```